PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 13:42:51
+Last updated: 2024-04-02 13:43:54
-Random Quote: Friendship is always a sweet responsibility, never an opportunity. - Kahlil Gibran
+Random Quote: With the new day comes new strength and new thoughts. - Eleanor Roosevelt